vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 Proposed change
 ===============
-We propose some modifications called VMthunder to address problems described above.
-VMthunder accelerates the deployment of vms in the following steps.
+We propose some modifications called VMThunder to address problems described above.
+VMThunder accelerates the deployment of vms in the following steps.

 * Each compute node attaches the remote (original) image volume as the read-only volume (VolumeO).